The Power of One

 Okay, but what would happen if we put that much thought into the little stuff?
 Things like the pens cluttering our desk drawer, or the unused bottles of shampoo in our tub?
 Little stuff.
 Inconsequential stuff.
 Stuff that gets disregarded.
 Stuff that doesn't count... but should.

 If one person makes an effort, it's good.
 If thousands make the same effort it can be incredible.
 Sometimes we forget that Texas Tech is a forty thousand strong community in the heart of Lubbock.
 It doesn't take long for little things to add up.
-When you consider how large a single, simple act can become, you tend to start looking at everything differently.
+How much, and how fast?
+Well, forty thousand of anything done once per day adds up to 14.6 million at the end of a single year.
 Small things done by many people can make big, big differences.
+The power of One.

 Okay, so what would happen if...